ObsidiaHQ/nano-casa/README.md

 ## Contribute

 You can [suggest a repo to be included](https://github.com/obsidiaHQ/nano-casa/issues/1), a new feature or report a bug in [issues](https://github.com/obsidiaHQ/nano-casa/issues).
-PRs are also welcome, but reach out first before starting work on something that may eventually not get merged.
+PRs are also welcome, but please reach out first before starting to work on something.

 ## Local build